Andy Cousin: All About Eve second era (1999 – present)

 At the time The Mission were reforming in 1999, Wayne Hussey asked Cousin to broach with Regan the subject of reforming All About Eve to perform as support band on the Mission's tour.
 Following some successful live performances, All About Eve stayed together as a semi-acoustic three piece (comprising Cousin, Regan and Willson-Piper) and, with the addition of a drummer, as a fully electric band.
 Cousin remained with the band throughout their second era, including the Fairy Light Nights period and the departure of Willson-Piper in 2002.
-Cousin co-produced a mini-album Iceland.
-In mid-2004, shortly after the release of their first single in a decade, "Let Me Go Home", the band split once again following a disagreement between Cousin and Regan, although this rift appeared to have been healed as All About Eve's major compilation Keepsakes was released with collaboration from both in early 2006.
-The nearly completed All About Eve studio album that was being worked on remains unreleased.
+Alongside Regan, Cousin co-produced the mini-album Iceland.
+In mid-2004, shortly after the release of their first single in a decade, "Let Me Go Home", the band split once again following various disagreements between Cousin and Regan, although this rift appeared to have been temporarily healed as All About Eve's major compilation Keepsakes was released with collaboration from both in early 2006.